Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 # Testing Options

-Choose one of five autograding option below.
-I've already pre-written the the testing scripts and integrated them into the assignment so they're automatically run with each student submission.
+> Choose one of five autograding option below.
+I've already pre-written the the testing scripts and integrated them into the assignment so they're automatically > run with each student submission.
 I've also kept the required edits to a minimum and provided easy and explicit directions for you.
+>
 > HOT TIP:
 >
 > Put your solution code in [exercise.py](../src/exercise.py) before you begin updating the tests.
-That way, when you commit your changes to [exercise_test.py](../tests/test_exercise.py), you'll immediately see if it passes the test.
+That way, when you commit your changes to [exercise_test.py](../tests/test_exercise.py), you'll immediately see if it passes the pytest.
 Just make sure to delete the solution before you make an assignment!

 <br>